 The in-vivo tests are performed in the small laboratory animals .
 If there is a risk for reversion to pathogenic form, the attenuated and /dead prototype vaccine should be prepared , evaluated and tried.
 Figure – 1.

 Molecular vaccines may be prepared in accordance with the nature of the virulence antigen of the agent using a specified standardized methodology .then checked for the in-vivo and in-vitro evaluation criteria .If the target molecular virulence antigen appropriate for rising up neutralizing antibodies that are protective, but are of low quantity, then the use of immune-adjuvant and immune-adjuvant devices are eligible to enhance the immunogenicity and enhancing protectivity in turn.
-Again , here ,is an important point to be considered which we have to select a proper effective immune-adjuvant.
+Again , here is an important point to be considered which we have to select a proper effective immune-adjuvant.
 [13]

-If the prototype candidate vaccine is proved to be ; safe, pure , stable , immunogenic and immune-protective the we should proceed to the production of a prototype vaccine pilot lot.
-In which the pre-final prototype vaccine lot will be dispensed in ampoules , sealed and endorsed as a vaccine pilot lot after the determination of the level of the protective doses and dosage protocol in laboratory animal.
-[13]
+If the prototype candidate vaccine is proved to be ; safe, pure , stable , immunogenic and immune-protective then we should proceed to the production of a prototype vaccine pilot lot.
+In which the pre-final prototype vaccine lot will be dispensed in ampoules , sealed and endorsed as a vaccine pilot lot after the determination of the level of the protective doses and dosage protocol in laboratory animal [13].

 II – Clinical Vaccinology [1-3].